 Supreme Court keeps a pause for now on a ruling that weakens the Voting Rights Act

-The U.S. Supreme Court on Thursday extended a pause, for now, on a controversial lower court ruling that struck down one of the remaining ways of enforcing protections against racial discrimination under the federal Voting Rights Act in seven mainly Midwestern states.
+The U.S. Supreme Court has extended a pause, for now, on a controversial lower court ruling that struck down one of the remaining ways of enforcing protections against racial discrimination under the federal Voting Rights Act in seven mainly Midwestern states.

-The new, unsigned order comes as two tribal nations in North Dakota prepare to ask the high court to take up a full review of the ruling in a redistricting case out of the 8th U.S. Circuit Court of Appeals.
+The July 24 release of the unsigned order comes as two tribal nations in North Dakota prepare to ask the high court to take up a full review of the ruling in a redistricting case out of the 8th U.S. Circuit Court of Appeals.
 Justices Clarence Thomas, Samuel Alito and Neil Gorsuch said they would deny the tribal nations' request to keep the 8th Circuit panel's ruling on hold.

 The legal battle could end up further weakening the landmark law across the country at a time when the Justice Department under the Trump administration has backed away from voting rights cases that had begun when former President Joe Biden was in office.